Aariq/efi-2022-phenocam/README.md

 # Problems
 - account for the between-sites variation in temporal patterns and in response to climate

-# Unexpected problems
-- easi access only to most recent climate data, constrained analysis to 2020->
+- easy access only to most recent climate data, constrained analysis to 2020->

 # Forecasting uncertainty
 - model uncertainty